raspberrypi/documentation/configuration/config-txt/video.md

 #### sdtv_disable_colourburst

-Setting this to `1` disables colour burst on composite video output.
+Setting `sdtv_disable_colourburst` to `1` disables colourburst on composite video output.
 The picture will be displayed in monochrome, but it may appear sharper.

 ### HDMI mode options

 #### hdmi_safe

-Setting this to `1` uses "safe mode" settings to try to boot with maximum HDMI compatibility.
+Setting `hdmi_safe` to `1` uses "safe mode" settings to try to boot with maximum HDMI compatibility.
 This is the same as setting the following parameters:

 ```
 hdmi_force_hotplug=1